afeld/personal-security/why-signal.md

 <iframe class="youtube-embed" src="https://www.youtube-nocookie.com/embed/XEVlyP4_11M?start=1494" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**If you don't use encrypted messaging, you should assume that both the company and/or the government can see everything you send.** Even though [WhatsApp uses the same encryption Signal uses](https://www.whatsapp.com/security/), it still controls the app at either end and [shares data with Facebook](https://www.howtogeek.com/722911/is-whatsapp-end-to-end-encrypted-and-does-that-matter-for-privacy/).
+**If you don't use encrypted messaging, you should assume that both the company and the government can see everything you send.** Even though [WhatsApp uses the same encryption Signal uses](https://www.whatsapp.com/security/), it still controls the app at either end and [shares data with Facebook](https://www.howtogeek.com/722911/is-whatsapp-end-to-end-encrypted-and-does-that-matter-for-privacy/).

 This is obviously an even bigger deal for people like activists and victims of abuse.
 "Normal people" using Signal normalizes its use, which means people with even stronger needs for privacy can use it without that being a red flag.

 ## Open source

 Software being "open source" means that the code is available for anyone to see.

-**_"Wait, everyone can see the code?
-Doesn't that mean they can hack it??"_**

 Open source is important for security, because it means an even broader range of security researchers can look through it for vulnerabilities, rather than just people in one company.

 ## Access to data

 When you install WhatsApp, it all but [forces you to give your entire address book (phone numbers, emails, addresses, etc.) to Facebook](https://www.vice.com/en/article/qj4qjd/whatsapp-data-security-issues).
-If you're at all nervous about Big Tech, you should avoid using them.
+If you're at all nervous about Big Tech, you should avoid using WhatsApp, Facebook Messenger, and other messaging apps owned by them.
 Signal is run by [a non-profit with a privacy-focused mission](https://signalfoundation.org/), and thus they are not incentivized to sell/profit off of your data.

 Even if you aren't worried about how those companies will use your data, them storing your messages means that they are a big target, which means hackers actively try to gain access to them.
+With that data centrally stored, it is also easier for [government to gain access to it](https://transparency.fb.com/data/government-data-requests/).

 [On Android, shady third party apps can ask for permission to access your text messages](https://www.makeuseof.com/tag/important-smartphone-app-permissions/), and it's way too easy to click through and do so.
 They will be even more reckless than major tech companies in using that content, if not [actively malicious](https://thehackernews.com/2022/05/another-set-of-joker-trojan-laced.html).
 Even with using Signal, you need to be careful with apps you download and [the permissions you give them](https://www.avg.com/en/signal/guide-to-android-app-permissions-how-to-use-them-smartly).